Freedom of information

 - Requests need to be as specific as possible

-If you would like access to your personal information, e.g. medical records held by Lincolnshire Community Health Services NHS Trust please click Subject Access Requests
+If you would like access to your personal information, e.g. medical records held by Lincolnshire Community Health Services NHS Trust, you will need to make a Data Subject Access Request.
+Make a Data Subject Access Request.

 How to contact us?